latest nhpb_banner 1__compressed2

 NVFS office in Loudoun - The non-profit assists low income families.
 Clients are immigrants or the working poor.
 The non-profit can offer everything from emergency financial aid to budgeting and debt reduction classes.
 Other resources include legal advice and referrals to medical or dental care.
 Click here NVFS assistance programs.

-Several churches, non-profits, and other centers can help low income families, seniors, and the less fortunate who are struggling to feed their families.
+Community Church Christian Ministries is located at 19790 Ashburn Rd, Ashburn, VA 2014.
+Call (571)-209-5000.
+The charity helps low income families, seniors, and the less fortunate who are struggling to feed their families or get basic needs.
 Free food pantries give out groceries, or get meals from soup kitchens, including at the holidays.
-Families can receive free food, limited help for paying bills and basic needs, assistance around the holidays, groceries and access to other services.
-Some of the locations are listed below.
+Families can receive free food, limited help for paying bills and basic needs, free clothing vouchers, groceries and access to other services.

 Free clothes, furniture, and household goods are offered too.
 There are several agencies in Northern Virginia as well as the county.
 There may be beds for kids, winter jackets, school items or free uniforms, and more.
 Find free clothes near you for low income families.